Trade directory · New Haven metro · Connecticut

 Inspection Schedule

-Rough-in inspection before covering wires, final inspection before energizing.
-Schedule 24-48 hours in advance through New Haven Building Department.
+Rough-in inspection before closing walls, final inspection before energizing.
+Schedule 24-48 hours in advance with New Haven Building Department.
+Re-inspection fee applies for failed inspections.

 §4